wildarch/jepsen.rqlite/doc/blog.md

 ## Sequential

 The sequential test check for sequential consistency.
+Any execution is the same as if all read/write ops were executed in some global ordering, and the ops of each client process appear in the order specified by its program.
 If a process order enforces that x must be visible before y, we should always read both or neither.